instadw/instadwell-blog/_posts/2026-1-22-top-10-co-living-spaces-in-madhapur-and-mindspace-commute-hack-2026.md

 ----------

-## Finding the Right Place Without the Hassle

-Madhapur’s housing market moves fast, and misinformation is common.

-A verified platform helps by:

--   Filtering out mislabelled “hostels”

--   Showing genuine PGs and co‑living spaces

--   Highlighting real commute feasibility not marketing claims

--   Reducing dependency on high‑brokerage agents

 ## FAQs
+{: #faqs}

 **Q: What is the best PG near Mindspace Hyderabad?**
 The best verified managed options within walking distance of Mindspace IT Park are [Stanza Living Conroe House](https://instadwell.com/properties/2789-conroe-house) (Rs.
-17,000, walk to office) and [HelloWorld Kohinoor](https://instadwell.com/properties/3279-helloworld-kohinoor) (Rs.
-15,000, near Mindspace).
+14,499, walk to office, unisex) and [HelloWorld Kohinoor](https://instadwell.com/properties/3279-helloworld-kohinoor) (Rs.
+9,500, near Mindspace).
 For the budget end, [Zolo Quest](https://instadwell.com/properties/2479-zolo-quest) (Rs.
-9,000) is the most affordable managed option in this corridor.
+6,520) is the most affordable managed option in this corridor.
 All three are zero-brokerage and can be compared on our [Madhapur listings map](https://instadwell.com/search?lat=17.4485835&lng=78.39080349999999&location=Madhapur%2C%20Hyderabad%2C%20Telangana%2C%20India&city=Hyderabad&country=India).

 **Q: Is there a single room PG near Mindspace Hyderabad?**
 Yes.
-Single private rooms near Mindspace start from Rs.
-12,500 in managed co-living.
-[HelloWorld Inayat](https://instadwell.com/properties/3285-helloworld-inayat) (Rs.
-12,500) and [Stanza Living Mendoza House](https://instadwell.com/properties/2785-mendoza-house) (Rs.
-13,000) are the most affordable single room options in the walkable Mindspace radius.
-Premium single rooms at [Stanza Living Munich House](https://instadwell.com/properties/2790-munich-house) (Rs.
-19,000) offer AC, workout zone, and meals at the higher end.
+Single private rooms near Mindspace vary by property and are typically priced above the shared room starting rate shown in listings.
+[HelloWorld Inayat](https://instadwell.com/properties/3285-helloworld-inayat) (from Rs.
+8,000) and [Stanza Living Mendoza House](https://instadwell.com/properties/2785-mendoza-house) (from Rs.
+14,999) are worth checking for single room availability in the walkable Mindspace radius.
+Confirm single room pricing directly with the operator, as it is not always listed upfront.

 **Q: Is there a women's PG near Mindspace Hyderabad?**
 Yes.
+[Stanza Living Kassel House](https://instadwell.com/properties/2798-kassel-house) (Rs.
+14,499) is confirmed as a ladies PG on its live listing, with biometric entry and managed security.
 [Stanza Living Marianna House](https://instadwell.com/properties/2806-marianna-house) (Rs.
-14,000) is a dedicated girls-only managed property in the Madhapur belt with biometric entry and 24/7 security.
-For the full range of female-friendly options near Mindspace with price comparison, use our [Madhapur listings map](https://instadwell.com/search?lat=17.4485835&lng=78.39080349999999&location=Madhapur%2C%20Hyderabad%2C%20Telangana%2C%20India&city=Hyderabad&country=India) and filter by gender.
+12,099) is listed as a coliving PG, confirm gender restrictions directly with the operator.
+Use our [Madhapur listings map](https://instadwell.com/search?lat=17.4485835&lng=78.39080349999999&location=Madhapur%2C%20Hyderabad%2C%20Telangana%2C%20India&city=Hyderabad&country=India) to filter by gender for the full range of options.

 **Q: Is there a women's PG near Raheja Mindspace Hyderabad?**
 Yes.
 Raheja Mindspace is part of the broader Mindspace IT Park cluster in Madhapur.
-The same managed options apply: [Stanza Living Marianna House](https://instadwell.com/properties/2806-marianna-house) (Rs.
-14,000, girls-only) is the closest dedicated female PG in this belt.
+[Stanza Living Kassel House](https://instadwell.com/properties/2798-kassel-house) (Rs.
+14,499, confirmed ladies PG) is the closest verified female-specific option in this belt.
 For professionals working specifically in the Raheja towers, properties in inner Madhapur and Lumbini Avenue are within the 1 to 1.5km walkable radius covered in the commute hack section above.

 **Q: Is there a men's PG near Mindspace Hyderabad?**
 Yes.
-All co-ed and male-only managed properties in this belt are listed in the Quick List above.
+All properties in the Quick List above are worth checking for male availability, confirm gender arrangements directly since several listings do not state this explicitly.
 For budget male residents, [Zolo Quest](https://instadwell.com/properties/2479-zolo-quest) (Rs.
-9,000) is the lowest-priced verified managed option near the HITEC City corridor.
-For premium, [Stanza Living Munich House](https://instadwell.com/properties/2790-munich-house) (Rs.
-19,000) offers the best amenities for male professionals in this belt.
+6,520) is the lowest-priced verified managed option near the HITEC City corridor.
+For premium amenities, [Stanza Living Munich House](https://instadwell.com/properties/2790-munich-house) (Rs.
+10,499) is a strong option, gender not explicitly stated on the listing.

 **Q: Is there a single room PG in Madhapur for males?**
 Yes.
-Single rooms for male residents in Madhapur start from Rs.
-9,000 in budget managed PGs and go up to Rs.
-19,000 in premium co-living.
-The most popular mid-range single room option for male IT professionals is [Stanza Living Kassel House](https://instadwell.com/properties/2798-kassel-house) (Rs.
-15,500, reliable amenities) and [Stanza Living Vigo House](https://instadwell.com/properties/2801-vigo-house) (Rs.
-14,000, active community crowd).
+Single room availability and pricing vary by property and are not always listed upfront.
+[Stanza Living Kassel House](https://instadwell.com/properties/2798-kassel-house) is confirmed as a ladies PG and not applicable here.
+For mid-range single room inquiries, [Stanza Living Vigo House](https://instadwell.com/properties/2801-vigo-house) (from Rs.
+15,199, unisex) and [Stanza Living Conroe House](https://instadwell.com/properties/2789-conroe-house) (from Rs.
+14,499, unisex) are worth contacting directly.

 **Q: Is there a single room PG in Madhapur for females?**
 Yes.
-Single rooms for female residents in Madhapur start from Rs.
-14,000 in managed co-living.
-[Stanza Living Marianna House](https://instadwell.com/properties/2806-marianna-house) (Rs.
-14,000) is the dedicated girls-only option.
-For co-ed managed buildings that accommodate female residents with separate floors, [Stanza Living Winnipeg House](https://instadwell.com/properties/2802-winnipeg-house) (Rs.
-14,500) and [HelloWorld Kohinoor](https://instadwell.com/properties/3279-helloworld-kohinoor) (Rs.
-15,000) are both verified female-friendly.
+[Stanza Living Kassel House](https://instadwell.com/properties/2798-kassel-house) (from Rs.
+14,499) is confirmed as a ladies PG.
+[Stanza Living Marianna House](https://instadwell.com/properties/2806-marianna-house) (from Rs.
+12,099) is listed as a coliving PG, confirm gender restrictions directly.
+For co-ed managed buildings that may accommodate women on separate floors, [Stanza Living Winnipeg House](https://instadwell.com/properties/2802-winnipeg-house) (from Rs.
+11,999) is worth asking about.

 **Q: Is there a PG in Ayyappa Society Madhapur?**
 Yes.
 Ayyappa Society is one of the most sought-after pockets in the walkable Mindspace radius.
 PG and co-living options here are in high demand and fill up quickly.
 Most managed properties listed in this guide are in or near the Ayyappa Society, Patrikanagar, and Lumbini Avenue cluster.
 Use our [Madhapur listings map](https://instadwell.com/search?lat=17.4485835&lng=78.39080349999999&location=Madhapur%2C%20Hyderabad%2C%20Telangana%2C%20India&city=Hyderabad&country=India) to check real-time availability in this specific pocket.

+**Q: What is the best PG in Madhapur Hyderabad?**
+The best PG in Madhapur Hyderabad depends on budget and priorities.
+For value, Zolo Quest starts from Rs.
+6,520/mo.
+For a confirmed ladies PG, Stanza Living Kassel House starts from Rs.
+14,499/mo.
+For premium amenities, Stanza Living Munich House starts from Rs.
+10,499/mo.
+All can be compared on our [Madhapur listings map](https://instadwell.com/search?lat=17.4485835&lng=78.39080349999999&location=Madhapur%2C%20Hyderabad%2C%20Telangana%2C%20India&city=Hyderabad&country=India).

 ----------